WALTER E. HOWARD (April 9, 1917 - June 29, 2018)

 He enjoyed a lively debate and told a good story.
 After retiring, he wrote books on animal welfare and ecology and an autobiography, "Saved by Bed Bugs!"

 Howdy is survived by his wife Betty of 78 years of marriage, who is also 101 years old.
 They celebrated their 100th birthdays together at the International House in Davis with relatives.
 Howdy is also survived by his three children - Tom Howard of Yuba City, Kathryn Crow of Oakland, and Casey Howard of Baker City, Oregon, five grandchildren, and eight great grandchildren.
 Pursuant to Howdy's wishes, there will be no memorial service beyond the 100th birthday party.
 In lieu of flowers, please donate to the Yolo Hospice or the charity of your choice.

-To send flowers to Walter "Howdy" E. Howard's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Walter "Howdy" E. Howard, please visit our floral store.